Skip to Content

 Taking a colectivo from Playa del Carmen is one of the cheapest ways to get to this cenote.
 It is a public and shared van that you can take from Playa del Carmen for only 40 MXN.

-Go to the 2nd Street in Playa del Carmen and a colectivo will pass by every 8 to 10 minutes.
-The cenote is located just off the highway, so it is a short walk to get to the entrance when you alight from your colectivo.
+Go to the 2nd Street in Playa del Carmen and a colectivo will pass by every 10 minutes or so.
+The cenote is located just off the highway, so it is a short walk to get to the entrance when you alight from the colectivo.

 Drive your own car to Cenote Cristalino